bigodrigo/adviceApp/README.md

 This project has been developed employing the following technologies:

 - HTML and CSS
+- JS
+- API

 ## 💻 Project

 The Project forms a component of a series of challenges and milestones aimed at improvement throughout the course.
 Post-class, the students endeavour to independently replicate a particular task.
-In this instance, one challenge was divided into the website (HTML + CSS) and the random advices (JS), this is the first part uploaded to GitHub.
+In this instance, one challenge was divided into the website (HTML + CSS) and the random advices (JS) using an API, this is the first part uploaded to GitHub.

 ## 🔖 Layout